 That’s where collision coverage and comprehensive coverage come in.

-Collision coverage will help you repair or replace your car if it’s damaged in an accident or another sort of collision.
+Collision coverage can help you repair or replace your car if it’s damaged in an accident or another sort of collision.

-Comprehensive coverage will help you repair or replace your car if something other than an accident or collision damages it (though, alas, it doesn’t cover everything.)
+Comprehensive coverage can help you repair or replace your car if something other than an accident or collision damages it (though, alas, it doesn’t cover everything.)
 It generally covers the following losses: